 What is digital onboarding in banking?

 This is the major benefit of having a digital solution, particularly if you offer services across multiple countries and have to comply with regulations in different ways.
-Digital onboarding unlocks a great many automated functions that make conducting KYC, KYB, AML checks faster.
+Digital onboarding unlocks many automated functions that make conducting Know Your Customer (KYC), Know Your Business (KYB), and Anti-Money Laundering checks faster.

 Why digital onboarding?

-Digital onboarding is good for business, you'll find your internal workflows improve drastically with full access to data, making internal collaboration seamless and granting the ability to see where customers are in their onboarding journey.
+Digital onboarding also improves internal workflows drastically with full access to data, making internal collaboration seamless and granting the ability to see where customers are in their onboarding journey.